peterthehan/discord-audit-log-bot/README.md

 A Discord bot that fills in the gaps in Discord's Audit Log.

+This bot tracks the following events:
+- When the user leaves the server
+- When the user updates their username
+  - Shows the old and new username
+- When the user deletes their message
+  - Shows the deleted message
+- When the user edits their message
+  - Shows the old and new message

 ## Set up Bot

 1. Follow instructions at [create-discord-bot](https://github.com/peterthehan/create-discord-bot).